 Servus!
 May I introduce myself briefly: My name is Maria Oppitz.
 As a young woman I studied history with great interest, then worked in the Media business – among others at the news magazine “profil” and for the cooking magazine “GUSTO”.
 I have a state-certified tourist guide licence and have a degree in Gastrosophy*.

 With my studies, I was able to link two of my passions – culinary arts and history.
 It is not without reason that my gastrosophical master thesis also deals with the past and present of an Austrian traditional drink, the Apple and Pear Cider.

 I have been living in Vienna for over 40 years now – and with great pleasure!
 I love to stroll through the narrow streets of the inner city and to discover new aspects of Vienna again and again, recently ,for example, I discovered Russian graffiti from April 1945…

 Another one of my passions is culinary delights: I love to cook, with a particular passion for tomatoes, my absolute favorite, but I also like to taste what the restaurants and Wiener Beisl are offering on their menus.
-Now in summer many chefs prepare meals with fresh herbs and crisp vegetables!
-To accompany this, I like to sit in the Schanigarten and enjoy a glass of Wiener Gemischter Satz or a summer spritzer.
+Now in autumn I am very happy about porcini and chanterelles in all variations!
+I enjoy a glass of Wiener Gemischter Satz or a light red wine to accompany them.

-I also like to travel, to Bilbao for example, a paradise for gourmets – and, of course, always try the local specialities abroad, for nothing says as much about a place as its cuisine.
+I also like to travel, if it is possible – and, of course, always try the local specialities abroad, for nothing says as much about a place as its cuisine.
 As is the case in Vienna.
 With the Food Walks I would like to bring my guests closer to “my” Vienna through its cuisine and to inspire them to share my love for this delightful city.

 * Gastrosophy is “the teaching of the joys of the dining table,” as one of the many definitions of this new branch of science says.